peteroupc/CBOR/docs/PeterO.BigInteger.md

 <b>Deprecated.</b> Use EInteger from PeterO.Numbers/com.upokecenter.numbers and the output of this class's ToString method.

 <b>This class is largely obsolete.
 It will be replaced by a new version of this class in a different namespace/package and library, called `PeterO.Numbers.EInteger` in the<a href="https://www.nuget.org/packages/PeterO.Numbers"> `PeterO.Numbers` </a>library (in .NET), or `com.upokecenter.numbers.EInteger` in the<a href="https://github.com/peteroupc/numbers-java"> `com.github.peteroupc/numbers` </a>artifact (in Java).
-This new class can be used in the `CBORObject.FromObject(object)`  method (by including the new library in your code, among other things).</b>
+This new class can be used in the `CBORObject.FromObject(object)` method (by including the new library in your code, among other hings).</b>

- An arbitrary-precision integer.<b>Thread safety:</b> Instances of this class are immutable, so they are inherently safe for use by multiple threads.
-Multiple instances of this object with the same value are interchangeable, but they should be compared using the "Equals" method rather than the "==" operator.
+An arbitrary-precision integer.<b>Thread safety:</b>Instances of this class are immutable, so they are inherently safe for se by multiple threads.
+Multiple instances of this object with the same alue are interchangeable, but they should be compared using the Equals" method rather than the "==" operator.

 <b>This class is largely obsolete.
 It will be replaced by a new version of this class in a different namespace/package and library, called `PeterO.Numbers.EInteger` in the<a href="https://www.nuget.org/packages/PeterO.Numbers"> `PeterO.Numbers` </a>library (in .NET), or `com.upokecenter.numbers.EInteger` in the<a href="https://github.com/peteroupc/numbers-java"> `com.github.peteroupc/numbers` </a>artifact (in Java).
-This new class can be used in the `CBORObject.FromObject(object)`  method (by including the new library in your code, among other things).</b>
+This new class can be used in the `CBORObject.FromObject(object)` method (by including the new library in your code, among other hings).</b>

- An arbitrary-precision integer.<b>Thread safety:</b> Instances of this class are immutable, so they are inherently safe for use by multiple threads.
-Multiple instances of this object with the same value are interchangeable, but they should be compared using the "Equals" method rather than the "==" operator.
+An arbitrary-precision integer.<b>Thread safety:</b>Instances of this class are immutable, so they are inherently safe for se by multiple threads.
+Multiple instances of this object with the same alue are interchangeable, but they should be compared using the Equals" method rather than the "==" operator.

 ### ONE